Twelfth Street Rag: Other recordings

-Euday Bowman, the composer, recorded and published his own recording of the piece, on Bowman 11748.
+Bowman recorded and published his own recording of the piece, on Bowman 11748.
 Louis Armstrong and His Hot Seven recorded the song for Okeh Records in Chicago in May 1927.
 Krazy Kat and his orchestra perform the music in the 1930 cartoon The Bandmaster.
 A recording by Pee Wee Hunt was the Billboard number-one single for 1948, selling more than three million copies.
 It was released as Capitol Records 15105 in May 1948.
 Donald Peers recorded the song in London on March 26, 1949.
 It was released by EMI on the His Master's Voice label as catalogue number B 9763.
+Other notable performers of the song include Roy Clark, Barney Kessel, and Jack Teagarden.